aws-samples/amazon-sagemaker-secure-mlops/README.md

 ## AWS Organizations setup for multi-account ML model deployment
 This solution uses a multi-account AWS environment setup in [AWS Organizations](https://aws.amazon.com/organizations/).
-OUs should be based on function or common set of controls rather than mirroring company’s reporting structure.
+Organizational units (OUs) should be based on function or common set of controls rather than mirroring company’s reporting structure.
+The proper setup of the AWS Organizations OU structure is mandatory for proper functioning of the solution.

+📜 Generallly, the use of AWS organizations is not mandatory for multi-account MLOps setup.
+The same permission logic and account structure can be implemented with IAM cross-account permissions.

 ### OU setup for multi-account deployment
 The implemented ML model multi-account deployment project assumes a specific OU setup pattern: